top of page

 Lafayette Park is gorgeous in the spring, and summer when all of the trees are green and the flowers are in bloom.
 It's also beautiful in the fall as the leaves begin to turn as well.
 I would not recommend Lafayette for winter or very early spring when the trees are still bare.

-Forest Park is a very large area with tons of visual interest even when the trees/flowers are not in bloom.
+Forest Park is an expansive area with plenty of visual appeal, even when the trees and flowers aren't blooming.

-The Emerson Grand Basin area has beautiful white stone walls, water fountains, bridges, and Art Hill with the Art Museum as a backdrop.
-It also has a beautiful open field next to it with huge weeping willow trees at each corner.
+The Emerson Grand Basin area features stunning white stone walls, water fountains, bridges, and Art Hill with the Art Museum as a backdrop.
+It also includes a lovely open field adjacent to it, with large weeping willow trees at each corner.

-The Muny area features the big globe chandelier with white pillars lining one side of the walkway at the Muny entrance area, the Pagoda Circle, and Nathan Frank Bandstand (a stone gazebo on a tiny island in the middle of a small lake).
+The Muny area showcases the large globe chandelier with white pillars lining one side of the walkway at the Muny entrance, the Pagoda Circle, and Nathan Frank Bandstand, which is a stone gazebo situated on a tiny island in the middle of a small lake.

-The Worlds Fair Pavillion Area has the iconic arched pavilion overlooking government hill, the boathouse, and tree-lined walkways that are perfect for engagement sessions.
+The World's Fair Pavilion Area boasts the iconic arched pavilion overlooking Government Hill, the boathouse, and tree-lined walkways that are ideal for engagement sessions.

 The Jewel Box-the intersection of Wells and McKinley Drives in St. Louis, MO.